ework06/name1/README.md

-it is a different name
+it is a different nam

+e